iturdikulov/notes/my_routine.md

 Personally it's hard for me to do something brain-related after lunch some time, and I need about 1–2 hours to recover.

+If possible spend some time on [[spaced_repetition|spaced repetition]].

 ## Chunk 1.1 Big guy chunk completion

 Complete main tasks, connect with people, help them.
 Mark completed tasks.
-You can also work in this time on side projects, freelance, self-promotion or other tasks if you are not busy with working tasks.
+I can also work in this time on side projects (fun projects), freelance, self-promotion or other tasks if you are not busy with working tasks.

 ## Workout